 - For accreditors only: a short description of the accreditation specific to the accrediting body (required) and a general description of the accreditation on the course (optional).
 A course may have more than one accreditor.

-Please note there is a maximum of two co-creator logos in addition to your own logo on the course description page and certificate.
+Please note there is a maximum of three co-creator logos in addition to your own logo on the course description page and certificate.

 FutureLearn have implemented learner reviews and ratings on short courses.
 Reviews and ratings are presented on course description pages and course cards.
 Please see our Ratings and Reviews FAQs for more information.